katzenpost/katzenpost/handbook/index.rst

 transmits and receives messages.
 Once it receives a message it will be queued locally and encrypted onto disk for later retreival via POP3.

+Upon receiving the HUP signal, mailproxy will rescan it's recipients directory to check for new recipients.
+Other signals trigger a clean shutdown.

 Configuration
 -------------